HTTP Headers That Protect Your Users

 www.example.com?search=<script> ... </script> would cause the page to run any code that the attacker wants.
 This code can view any information and perform any action that the user could perform on their own, so it is very dangerous.

 When the "X-XSS-Protection" header is set, and the browser detects executable code in the URL, it will automatically sanitize the webpage and prevent the attack from happening.
-Use the following lines to enable this header on your server.
+In the past, this was a good option to enable, but in modern web browsers it can actually cause more harm than good.
+The current recommendations are to use a CSP header instead, and to explicitly disable this legacy header by using one of the following configuration lines on your server.

 We have a more detailed explanation of the X-XSS-Protection Header if you are interested in customizing the values for your website and we also have an explanation of the X-XSS-Protection Test that ValidBot runs as part of a full site audit.